DFE-Digital/get-help-with-tech/README.md

 SIGN_IN_TOKEN_TTL_SECONDS|Sign-in tokens will expire after this many seconds|600 HTTP_BASIC_AUTH_USERNAME|Username for HTTP Basic authentication - only has an effect if the `http_basic_auth` FeatureFlag is set|(nil)
 HTTP_BASIC_AUTH_PASSWORD|Password for HTTP Basic authentication - only has an effect if the `http_basic_auth` FeatureFlag is set|(nil)
-GOVUK_NOTIFY_API_KEY|API key for the Gov.uk Notify service, used for sending emails|REQUIRED HOSTNAME_FOR_URLS|Hostname used for generating URLs in emails|http://localhost:3000/ SIGN_IN_TOKEN_MAIL_NOTIFY_TEMPLATE_ID|ID of the template in Gov.uk Notify used for mailing sign-in tokens|'89b4abbb-0f01-4546-bf30-f88db5e0ae3c'
+GOVUK_NOTIFY_API_KEY|API key for the GOV.UK Notify service, used for sending emails|REQUIRED HOSTNAME_FOR_URLS|Hostname used for generating URLs in emails|http://localhost:3000/ SIGN_IN_TOKEN_MAIL_NOTIFY_TEMPLATE_ID|ID of the template in GOV.UK Notify used for mailing sign-in tokens|'89b4abbb-0f01-4546-bf30-f88db5e0ae3c'

 ### Feature Flags